stratum: A System Infrastructure for Massive Agent-Centric ML Workloads: System Architecture

 \subsection{A Declarative Abstraction}

-Logical and runtime optimizations require representing ML pipelines as a DAG with well-defined operator semantics, which is challenging due to the lack of a universal algebraic abstraction for heterogeneous ML pipelines~\cite{GrafbergerGSS22}.
-For example, dataframe operations are not naturally supported in scikit-learn's estimator abstraction, preventing the composition of data preparation and model training into a single lazily evaluated DAG.
-Translating arbitrary Python ML code into a DAG via instrumentation is also difficult given Python's dynamic semantics \cite{GrafbergerGGS23, palkar2017weld}.
-Stratum adopts \emph{skrub}~\cite{skrub} as its entry point.
-Skrub (a popular library \cite{skrub_pypistats}) automatically wraps arbitrary operations---including Pandas transformations, scikit-learn components, DNN models, custom library calls, and UDFs---into semantically explicit operators (skrub \texttt{DataOps} \cite{dataops_API}), forming a control-flow-free, lazily executable DAG, where the nodes represent computations and the edges denote data dependencies.
-The DataOps abstraction elevates the entire pipeline into a unified scikit-learn predictor, which seamlessly handles arbitrary operations.
-Skrub also integrates high-level constructs such as cross-validation by re-executing the DAG.
-Figure \ref{fig:skrub_code} shows a simplified skrub pipeline.
-The \texttt{make\_grid\_search} method forms and triggers the execution DAG with cross-validation.
-Although designed for usability rather than performance, skrub's operator semantics provides a natural foundation for system-level optimization.
-Stratum extends skrub's operator abstraction with new operators, iterative lowering, and builds its own compiler and runtime stack, while remaining API-compatible with skrub.
+Logical and runtime optimizations require representing ML pipelines as a DAG with well-defined operator semantics, which is challenging due to the lack of a universal abstraction for heterogeneous ML code~\cite{GrafbergerGSS22}.
+Translating arbitrary Python ML code into a DAG via instrumentation is also difficult given Python's dynamic semantics \cite{GrafbergerGGS23, LiCSPS24, FangCSP25}.
+Stratum adopts \emph{skrub}~\cite{skrub} as its entry point because it converts arbitrary ML pipelines into lazily evaluated DAGs.
+Skrub automatically wraps operations---including Pandas, scikit-learn, DNN models, custom library calls, and UDFs---into semantically explicit operators (\texttt{DataOps} \cite{dataops_API}), forming a control-flow-free execution DAG.
+This abstraction unifies data preparation, model training, and cross-validation constructs into a single lazily executable pipeline.
+Figure \ref{fig:skrub_code} shows a simplified skrub pipeline, where \texttt{make\_grid\_search} forms and executes the DAG with cross-validation.
+Although designed for usability rather than performance, skrub's operator semantics provides a foundation for system-level optimization.
+Stratum extends these abstractions with new operators, iterative lowering, and its own compiler and runtime stack, while remaining API-compatible with skrub.